 - It’s been at least 270 days since the closing date for your VA loan and your refinance application.

-USDA Streamline refinances allow you to skip the appraisal requirement when your refinance your rate or term.
-Like VA IRRRLs, USDA Streamline refinances also have a strict set of criteria you must meet to qualify:
+USDA Streamline refinances allow you to skip the appraisal requirement when you refinance your rate or term.
+Like VA IRRRLs, USDA Streamlines also have a strict set of criteria you must meet to qualify.

 - You must already have a USDA loan.

 - You must have made on-time payments (defined as not being late by 30 days or more) on your loan for at least the last 6 consecutive months.

 - You must have had your existing USDA loan for at least 12 months before you refinance.

 - You must meet the USDA’s current debt-to-income (DTI) requirements.